 Numerous studies have demonstrated the vital role that GSH plays in immunity.
 In fact, some functional medicine doctors have even claimed that glutathione deficiency is found in nearly all very ill patients.
 It makes sense.
 Glutathione is critical in helping your immune system fight off infections and prevents cancer.
 The good news is that studies have also demonstrated that immunological functions can be significantly enhanced and potentially restored by supplementation.

 However, supplementation with glutathione can be tricky.
-Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb is well and the stomach can essentially destroy it.
+Taking GSH alone often doesn’t provide enough to get your levels back up to where they need to be because the body doesn’t absorb it well and the stomach can essentially destroy it.
 Liposomal glutathione works great to increase the amount your body can retain because it helps bypass the stomach but it’s also expensive – which puts it out of reach for a lot of people.
-The good news is that there is an alternative GSH which works wonders.
+The good news is that there is an alternative to GSH that works wonders.

 N-acetyl cysteine (NAC)

 NAC is a stable and supplemental form of cysteine – which is a powerful antioxidant in its own right.
 You can find cysteine in a lot of high-protein foods, like chicken, eggs, and legumes (among others).
 If you’re sick though, diet alone may not be enough and this is especially true if you are already dealing with a chronic infection or illness.
 It’s further complicated by the fact that your body cannot make cysteine without a decent amount of folate and vitamin B6 and a substantial amount of vitamin B12 – which is found naturally by digesting red meat.
 Again, diet alone may not be enough for the sick.